jfehrle/coq/doc/sphinx/language/core/records.rst

    Use the :cmd:`Inductive` and :cmd:`CoInductive` commands to define recursive (inductive or coinductive) records.
-These commands also permit defining mutually inductive or coinductive records, provided all of the types in the block are records.
+These commands also permit defining mutually recusrive records provided that all of the types in the block are records.
 These commands automatically generate induction schemes.
 Enable the :flag:`Nonrecursive Elimination Schemes` flag to enable automatic generation of elimination schemes for :cmd:`Record`.